magento/merchdocs/src/sales-channels/asc/about-amazon-marketplace.md

 **Product Information**

 Product information provides data common to every instance of the same product listed on Amazon.
 For example, several sellers may list a particular brand of yoga pants on Amazon.
 The general details about the product, such as the name and model number, are the same each time the product is listed.
-When more than one seller contributes data to a product, Amazon determines which seller's product information will be displayed on the product detail page.
+When more than one seller contributes data to a product, Amazon determines which seller's product information will appear on the product detail page.

 **Listing Information**